Alex Rider (book series): Snakehead

 Snakehead was published in 2007.
 Taking place directly after Ark Angel, the novel sees Alex crash land in Australia.
 There, he is recruited by ASIS, Australia's secret service, to infiltrate a Snakehead organization by posing as an Afghan refugee.
 He meets his godfather, Ash, while preparing in Thailand, and they team up.
-The Snakehead organization and its leader, Major Winston Yu, a Scorpia board member, reportedly stole a powerful bomb called Royal Blue, which MI6 wants to intercept.
+The Snakehead organization and its leader, Major Winston Yu, a SCORPIA board member, reportedly stole a powerful bomb called Royal Blue, which MI6 wants to intercept.
 During a joint British-Australian attack on Major Yu's oil rig, Ash and Alex find Royal Blue, but are apprehended by Yu, who later reveals his plan to destroy an island hosting an international summit.
 Ash is revealed to be an employee of Yu and is killed in the conflict over Royal Blue.
 Before death, Ash confesses to being ordered by Julia Rothman to murder Alex's parents.
 Yu tries to escape before the bomb detonates but is ultimately the sole casualty of Royal Blue's shockwave.

 Crocodile Tears

 Crocodile Tears was published in 2009.
 It begins with Alex's girlfriend, Sabina, and her family visiting the UK from San Francisco.
 Alex goes to Scotland with them.
 They go to millionaire Desmond McCain's mansion for a New Year party, during which Alex offends McCain in a game of poker.
-In order to stop the work of Sabina Pleasure's father, a journalist writing a book on the darkside of McCain, someone shoots their 2007 Nissan X-Trail's wheels, causing them to careen into the lagoon.
+In order to stop the work of Sabina Pleasure's father, a journalist writing a book on the darkside of McCain, someone shoots their 2007 Nissan X-Trail's wheels, causing them to crash into the lagoon.
 Alex is rescued by a man whose identity is later revealed as Rahim, an Indian RAW agent sent to kill McCain.
 Indeed, McCain provokes industrial disasters to divert the humanitarian aid his association collects, and is responsible for a nuclear accident in India.
 Alex is recruited by MI6 to investigate McCain but is captured by him.
 He is taken to Kenya where he learns that McCain will poison Kenya, killing its inhabitants and animals and collecting 'charity money' for personal benefit.
 Alex is nearly killed by McCain but is saved by Rahim.
 Alex ultimately foils McCain's plan, but as they escape, McCain kills Rahim.
 Alex kills McCain and then ventures back to England.